 All the pools are fed by sulfur-free mineral water that includes iron, manganese, zinc, fluoride and potassium.
 Fun fact: when the water comes out of the ground, it’s a scalding 150 degrees.
 Town managers mix the hot water with much colder spring water to create a perfect blend of hot and cold.

 Bonus activity in the area.
-During the summer, be sure to visit Box Cañon Falls, a stunning waterfall and park that the Town of Ouray also operates.
-In the winter, check out the town town’s famous Ice Park, a human made park where climbers scale frozen walls of ice in a natural mountain gorge.
+During the summer, be sure to visit Box Cañon Falls, a stunning waterfall and park where the Town of Ouray also operates.
+In the winter, check out the town’s famous Ice Park, a human-made park where climbers scale frozen walls of ice in a natural mountain gorge.